-We are grateful to the staff of Western University’s greenhouse and Biotron complexes for providing facilities and equipment required for corn production and insect feeding bioassays.
+We are grateful to the staff of Western University’s greenhouse and Biotron complexes for providing facilities and equipment required for maize production and insect feeding assays.
 We also thank Fergus Massey for assistance with silicon quantification, as well as four anonymous reviewers for providing valuable feedback on a previous version of this manuscript.
 ERDM was supported by an NSERC PGS scholarship.
 HALH and JNM hold NSERC Discovery Grants.
 SEH was supported by the Natural Environment Research Council (UK; NE/F003137/1).

 References